Get the Job: How to Answer 14 Common Sales Interview Questions

 10. What do you think about cold calling?

 Cold calls are still a foundational aspect of sales.
-So if interviews ask about your experience and perspective on it, they want to know how outgoing you are and whether you can appropriately start a conversation.
-To ace, this sales interview question, be sure to provide examples to back up your opinion.
+So, if interviews ask about your experience and perspective, they want to know how outgoing you are and whether you can appropriately start a conversation.
+To ace this sales interview question, be sure to provide examples to back up your opinion.

 How To Answer